Motorola AURA

 By and large, limitations and strengths of the Series 40 platform defined the user experience of the Nokia 7900 Prism.
 The interface attempted to keep things simple and straightforward, with quick access to most commonly used features and centered on reliability.
 However, it had the disadvantage of having rather limited processing power and a very small screen, thus web browsing and other resource-attractive tasks would not seem to be very smooth when carried out on this device.

-Performance-wise, the phone was generally more stable; it lagged barely, if at all, and crashes were not really something one had to consider in everyday usage.
-Series 40 was a platform optimized for the Nokia 7900 Prism’s hardware, thus ensuring the phone could carry out assigned tasks without hiccups.
+Performance wise the phone felt generally more stable, it lagged barely or not at all, and crashes were not really something you had to keep in mind during normal use.
+Series 40 was basically a platform tuned for the Nokia 7900 Prism hardware, so it made sure the handset could carry out its assigned tasks with out any hiccups.
 The primary concern users could keep in mind was the limited onboard memory, as it lacked any card slot, so storage space was an issue to be mindful of when downloading new stuff or storing media files.

 One part where the user experience deviated from the norm was in the rather expansive options available for customization.
 The ability to customize the interface, LED lighting, and a few extra adornments placed the Nokia 7900 Prism above rival devices in its class.
 That emphasis on style and individuality was integral to the phone’s appeal-let alone endearing it to users who settled for nothing but a product that was both tool and fashion statement.